watermeloncq/drl-dynamic-optimization-portfolio-SB3py39/README.md

-# Paper Code: **Dynamic Optimization of Portfolio Allocation Using Deep Reinforcement Learning**
+# (Paper Code)**A Deep Reinforcement Learning Framework for Dynamic Portfolio Optimization: Evidence from China's Stock Market**

 ## 1. About